-The message field is used to show an message on your form.
+The message field is used to show a message on your form.
 It can be used to display helpful information to a user completing your form.

-To learn how to add, edit, clone, move, resize, offset, or delete an message field, please click here.
+To learn how to add, edit, clone, move, resize, offset, or delete an HTML field, please click here.w

 The basic tab contains settings that the majority of WS Form users will need to control a field.
 The settings are as follows: